vlvagerviwager/protect-your-privacy/README.md

 - Look for _fully_ open source tools, not just opened encryption implementation etc.
 - European data protection laws tend to be stronger.
 - Watch out for proprietary cores.
+- Before trying a new tool, check that it still exists, is secure (depending on your criteria), and has not been bought/taken over by another body which does not uphold high standards for security and privacy.

 ## General privacy tips